 What Corporate Culture Really Is — and What It Isn’t

-Do you know how to design a high-performance culture?
-Culture is your organization’s unique way of executing strategy.
-If strategy defines what you want to accomplish and why, culture defines how you get it done every day.
+To design a high performance culture starts with understanding what culture truly represents.
+Culture is your organization’s distinctive way of executing strategy.
+If strategy defines what you aim to achieve and why, culture defines how those goals are realized in practice — day in and day out.

-Take a simple example: your organization wants to grow market share by 10%.
-To reach that goal, what’s your strategic approach?
-Should you be a market adopter, improving and optimizing existing offerings (like Kia)?
-Or should you aim to be a market creator, introducing disruptive innovations (like Tesla)?
+Consider a concrete example: your organization sets a goal to grow market share by 10%.
+Achieving that target isn’t just about the number — it’s about the approach.
+Will you be a market adopter, refining and optimizing existing offerings like Kia?
+Or will you position yourself as a market creator, driving disruptive innovation like Tesla?

 What Corporate Culture Is NOT